- Serving youth who are 18-26 years old

 We’re in a scary and uncertain time, and it’s important for us all to take care of ourselves as best we can.
 Here are some resources we find useful:

 - Attendance is required in live remote classes and check-ins with teachers.

 - Academic Stipends will be tied directly to weekly engagement for each class you are assigned (ie: receiving “engagement” credit for a class = $25 per class; if you met the engagement requirement in 4 classes = $100 for the week).
 Reach out to Bethany with questions about the Stipend.

 Grab-and-Go lunches will be available daily for all working in Recycling and at the JTC.
-A pop-up grocery for all Corpsmembers, with produce and dry goods available, will be held at 5th Street every Thursday from 11:30-3:00.
+A pop-up grocery for all Corpsmembers, with produce and dry goods available, will be held at 5th Street every other Thursday from 11:30-3:00.

 The Resource Team will continue to support all scholars on their caseload through a variety of mechanisms which align with Individual Education Plans.
-The Intervention Specialist and Instructional Aide will support in live Zoom sessions and through one-on-one phone calls, emails, and via text messaging.
+The Intervention Specialist and Instructional Aide will support via live Zoom sessions and through one-on-one phone calls, emails, and via text messaging.
 The Resource Specialist will be in contact with students to clarify support systems in place during distance learning and to identify outstanding needs.
 To review Civicorps’ Special Education framework, please click here.